Dr Anamarija Horvat

 project: Mapping Queer Memory: Reflections of LGBTQ Pasts in Transnational Cinema

 My research looks at contemporary LGBTQ representation in film and television, with a specific focus on how queer memory is depicted.
-My project at IASH examines queer memory in transnational cinema, and focuses in particular on narratives of activism and queer memories of national conflict.
-Through analysing the intersection between national memory, LGBTQ citizenship and international cinema, my project thus aims to counter the frequent invisibility of queer pasts, and to bring together issues that are often mistakenly thought of in isolation.
-My project at IASH builds on my doctoral work at Northumbria University, entitled Screening Queer Pasts: Contemporary Representations of LGBTQ Memory in British and American Film and Television, which looks at depictions of transgenerational, activist and media memories on American and British screens.
+At IASH, my work examines the intersection between queer memory and nationalism as it is depicted in transnational cinema.
+Through analysing the link between national memory, LGBTQ citizenship and the screen, my project thus aims to counter the frequent invisibility of queer pasts, and to bring together issues that are often mistakenly thought of in isolation.

-My publications look at issues such as transgender and feminist memory, intersectionality and queer television, and can be found in journals such as Feminist Media Studies and Critical Studies in Television.
+My work at IASH builds on my doctoral work at Northumbria University, which has served as the bases for my forthcoming monograph Screening Queer Memory: LGBTQ Pasts in Contemporary Film and Television (Bloomsbury).
+In this book, I offer the first sustained academic theorisation of how queer memory has been shaped through cinematic and televisual representation, looking specifically at the American and British context and at issues such as intergenerational and activist queer memory.
+Apart from this, my other publications have also focused on LGBTQ representation, examining issues such as transgender and feminist memory, intersectionality and queer migration, and have appeared in the leading media studies journals Feminist Media Studies and Critical Studies in Television.
 I am co-founder of the Queer Screens Network, and am also co-chair of the Feminist and Queer Research workgroup at NECS (European Network of Cinema and Media Studies).